-CHARLESTON, S.C.
-(AP) - A second federal lawsuit has been filed in South Carolina over same-sex marriage.
+CHARLESTON, SC (WCSC) - A second federal lawsuit has been filed in South Carolina over same-sex marriage.

-A Charleston couple who applied for, but did not receive, a marriage license last week filed a federal lawsuit in Charleston on Wednesday.
+A Charleston couple who applied for, but did not receive, a marriage license last week sued in Charleston on Wednesday.
 They want a federal judge to declare the state's constitutional ban on same-sex marriages illegal.

 The case is somewhat different from another now before a federal judge in Columbia.
 There, a same-sex couple who married in Washington, D.C., wants South Carolina to recognize their marriage.